The Sam Roberts Centre for Unresolved Nuisance and Tension

 Workplace tensions are natural.
 Especially when I'm involved, apparently.
 Deadlines shift.
 Priorities change.
 Somebody proposes an alarming idea with complete confidence while suffering from the illusion of explanatory depth, and somebody else makes the mistake of asking whether it’s actually sensible.

-Common professional grievances include: asking too many questions, introducing unnecessary structure, refusing to immediately approve questionable ideas, writing messages that somehow feel both polite and confrontational, or visibly reacting to chaos in a way that damages morale.
+Common professional grievances include asking too many or too few questions, introducing unnecessary structure, refusing to immediately approve questionable ideas, writing messages that somehow feel both polite and confrontational, or visibly reacting to chaos in a way that damages morale.

 Please understand: none of this behaviour is intended maliciously.
-It is simply the unfortunate consequence of accumulated experience, prolonged exposure to corporate environments, and surviving enough catastrophic decisions to develop trust issues around the phrase “we’ll fix it later”.
+It is simply the unfortunate consequence of accumulated experience, prolonged exposure to corporate environments, and surviving enough catastrophic decisions to develop trust issues around the words “Capability” and “Model”.

 Submit Your Complaint